BrandokVargas/dukibot/readme.md

 ## How to use?

-To deploy this project run
+To carry out this project

 ```bash
   First get your token at discod.com/developers